The Tasty Addiction

 Brands have seen that by partnering with digital video sites such as Tasty with the intent of driving brand awareness, they have been pleasantly surprised to find that they also drove up sales.
 When Tasty collaborates with brands, the videos give users a sense that the content is organic and real.
 One brand in particular, Newell Brands, found that its Tasty partnership video alone gave it more activation than it would with a traditional Super Bowl ad.
 This is great news for marketers because digital videos are a fraction of the cost of traditional media.

 Digital Video Meets Agency

-Working in the motion graphics department of The Richards Group, I’ve seen firsthand how brands are reacting to Tasty and the rise of digital video.
+Working in the motion graphics department, I’ve seen firsthand how brands are reacting to Tasty and the rise of digital video.
 Brands that have been notorious for their traditional media plans are creeping more and more into the digital video market.
 They are amazed at the incredible reach they receive at a much smaller cost than traditional media.

 Brands are flooding in asking for “Tasty” videos for their social platforms.
 It’s become a buzzword that is synonymous with more than just an alluring cooking video, but for quick, compelling video content that grabs a consumer’s attention.

 While this rise of digital video may seem like a fleeting trend, I believe that it is quickly becoming the new media of the future.
 It’s something that should be embraced by all brands because it’s here to stay.